 For the rest of the mammals, it’s not clear why the 21-second rule holds across animals with widely varying sizes.
 The researchers suggest that it is a matter of physics rather than evolutionary adaptation.

 The scientists say their research could be helpful in diagnosing urinary problems in animals.
 For instance, if a zookeeper notices a gorilla is peeing for a lot more or a lot less than 21 seconds, it could indicate that something is wrong.

 Oddly enough, this weird area of research could also have implications for infrastructure.
-From the paper:
+As the paper indicates: